The-Rising-Lotus-Collection/Volume-8_Eye-of-Horus-Transceiver/README.md

 ## 🔬 2.
 PHYSICAL ARCHITECTURE & GEOMETRY

-The device is split into two primary components: the **Inverted Honeycomb Transceiver Bowl** and the **Modular Universal Resonator Puck**.

-## 🔬 2.
-PHYSICAL ARCHITECTURE & GEOMETRY

 The device splits into the **Inverted Honeycomb Transceiver Bowl** and the **Modular Universal Resonator Puck**.
 For the full structural ASCII diagram and layout details, please refer to the repository documentation.

 ### 2.1 The Flat-Topped Cylinder Pupil Node